a-asen/Spotify_Visualizing/README.md

 ## Data
 The script will checks if there is existing data in the "data" folder.
 This is to be able to use the same data that I use to visualize.
 If you want your own data you can delete/rename "my_top_tracks_2022.csv" and "my_top_tracks_2022_features.csv".
 Alternatively you can change the saving/checking names in the script to get your own data.
-	_* Note: Only "my" data has to be deleted if you compare your own data against the world 2022._
+	_* Note: Only "my" data has to be deleted/renamed/moved if you compare your own data against the world 2022._

 The data stored under "data":
-- my top songs (100 tracks)
+- My top songs (100 tracks)
     - "my_top_tracks_2022.csv"
     - "my_top_tracks_2022_features.csv",
 - World top songs (50 tracks)
     - "top_tracks_world_2022.csv"
     - "top_tracks_world_features_2022.csv"
-_Extra data is stored under "data/other"_
+- "t-test_table.xlsx" is a saved table

 ## Script
 Running the main script "Spotify_Visualizing.py" under the "src" folder should recreate all figures under "fig".
 It will:
 1. set the working directory relative to the position of the script (meaning you can run the script from "src" and it should all work)
 2. read all the data necessary to create the plots
-3. create three different plots
+3. create three four plots
-    - These plots should be available under "fig1", "fig2" and "fig3" respectively
+    - These plots should be available under "fig".

 ## Visualizing
 We plot the track features of each playlist against each other.